 Some employees find it convenient to use their own devices such as laptops, USB devices, or phones to take care of some work tasks.
 While companies can allow personal devices to some extent, it’s easy to cross the line and expose the company's data.

 6. Connected Devices

 Examples of connected devices include smart TVs, Google Home, and Amazon Echo.
-It’s common to find employees using these devices to access unapproved applications and data, which can put the company at risk for data breaches and other security threats.
+It’s common to find employees using these devices to access unapproved applications and data, which can put the company at risk for corporate data breaches and other security threats.

 7. Personal Email Accounts

 Some employees use personal email accounts for work-related communication, assuming it’s okay.
 This can pose a security risk, as personal email accounts may not be typically as secure as company email accounts.